 The compensation of Messrs.
 Page, Baum and Felsinger, as well as that of the other executives, is directly tied to the achievement of the corporate goals described below.
-Mr. Page serves as chairman of the board of Enova and SDG&E. Mr. Baum serves as president and chief executive officer of Enova and vice chairman of SDG&E and Mr. Felsinger serves as president and chief executive officer of SDG&E and executive vice president of Enova.
+For 1997, Mr. Page served as chairman of the board of Enova and SDG&E. Throughout 1997, Mr. Baum served as president and chief executive officer of Enova and vice chairman of SDG&E and Mr. Felsinger served as president and chief executive officer of SDG&E and executive vice president of Enova.

-The base salary of the chief executive officers, and the other executives, is targeted at the competitive median (50th percentile) for the abovementioned comparison group.
-Pursuant to Mr. Page's employment agreement described above, he will receive a salary of not less than \$31,916.66 per month through his remaining term as chairman of the board.
-For 1996, the targeted participation levels for the chairman were 60% under the EICP and 110% under the LTIP, of base salary.
-For 1996, the targeted participation levels for S. L. Baum and D. E. Felsinger are 50% under the EICP and 110% and 100%, respectively, under the LTIP, of base salary.
-Actual incentive compensation earned under these two plans is contingent upon Enova and SDG&E's attaining stated performance goals.
-At targeted compensation levels, 63% of the chairman's and 61% and 60% of the chief executive officer's total compensation is contingent on the achievement of these quantifiable corporate performance goals.
-As discussed further below in the EICP and LTIP sections, these goals address Enova earnings per share, return on equity, market-to-book ratio, and SDG&E operating and maintenance expenses, capital expenditures, rates, electric reliability, safety and customer satisfaction.
+The base salary of the chief executive officers, and the other executives, was targeted at the competitive median (50th percentile) for the above-mentioned comparison group.
+For 1997, the targeted participation levels for the chairman and presidents and chief executive officers were 60% under the Executive Incentive Compensation Plan (EICP) and 70% under the Long-Term Incentive Plan (LTIP), of base salary.
+Actual incentive compensation earned under these two plans was contingent upon Enova and SDG&E's attaining stated performance goals.
+At targeted compensation levels, 57% of the chairman's and presidents' and chief executive officers' total compensation was contingent on the achievement of these quantifiable corporate performance goals.
+As discussed further below in the EICP and LTIP sections, these goals address Enova earnings per share, economic value added and market-to-book ratio, and SDG&E operating and maintenance expenses, capital expenditures, electric-system reliability, safety and customer satisfaction.